mljoshi/IEEE_Stanford_Website/README.md

 Official website for the IEEE Stanford Student Branch.

 > **Note:** This site was migrated from static HTML/CSS/JS to React with static site generation in November 2025.
-The original static site is preserved in `legacy/` for reference.
+The original static site is preserved in the `legacy` branch for reference.

 ## Tech Stack